 Field Emergence & Innovation

 My primary research stream concerns fields and systems of institutions that enable and constrain innovation.
-In current research in third revision at a major journal, I and my co-authors investigate how organizations navigate moral conflicts - such as privacy, security and equity - that arise when human genomes are 'datafied'.
+In recently published work, I and my co-authors investigate how organizations navigate moral conflicts - such as privacy, security and equity - that arise when human genomes are 'datafied'.
 Our findings help businesses anticipate different types of ethical problems in new markets for personal data (such as health trackers and GPS locators), some of which may be addressed effectively with technology and some which may only be resolvable through socio-political engagement on issues of equity.